-In practice, digital adoption is the result of ongoing change management, onboarding, and training processes in the event of any additional changes, software features, or updates.
-Keeping user learning and skills up to date directly impacts the sustainability of your software implementation.
+In practice, digital adoption is the outcome of continuous change management, onboarding, and training efforts, especially when incorporating new changes, software features, or updates.
+Ensuring that users’ learning and skills remain up-to-date directly influences the long-term success and sustainability of your software implementations.

-Consider digital adoption, the GPS to your digital transformation journey.
+Consider digital adoption the GPS in your digital transformation journey.
 You wouldn’t plan an expedition without an itinerary, so neither should your users.
 Together, change management and digital adoption play a crucial role in the implementation and sustainability of digital transformation.

 Digital adoption allows organizations to:

 - Align employee skills, corporate training, and business goals